 In general, mixing your business and personal finances is a risky choice.

 Keep them separate and your losses will hopefully be minimized.

-The Bottom Line: Microloans Are A Good Bet for Fast Funding
+The Bottom Line: Microloans Are an Option for Fast Funding

-Traditional bank loans are best for borrowing large sums of money, and require excess time and patience while you apply and wait for a decision.
+Traditional bank loans are best for borrowing large sums of money, but may require more time and patience while you wait for a decision.

-Microloans are usually extended more quickly, on better terms, and for dollar amounts that are less overwhelming.
+Microloans are often extended more quickly, for dollar amounts that are smaller.

-In any case, you shouldn’t apply for a loan unless you need it.
+In any case, you shouldn’t request a loan unless you need it.